- NAME: Rita Marley

 - AKA: Alfarita Constantia Anderson

 - AKA: Alfarita Anderson

 Best Known For

-Rita Marley is Bob Marley's widow, and is best known for carrying on her late husband's musical legacy and developing her own career as a solo artist.
+Rita Marley, Bob Marley's widow, is best known for carrying on her late husband's musical legacy and for her own career as a solo artist.

 Rita Marley - Band Attacks (2:13)